adrianton3/adrianton3.github.io/src/differential-growth/differential-growth.md

 rendering code and I started running benchmarks and doing profiling of the simulation by itself.
 I didn't expect *forEach*, *native Sets* and even *for ... of* to show up in the profiles, but they sure did.
 In the end I used plain old *for* loops and arrays.
-I'm not a fan of micro-optimization, but they payed off in this case.
+I'm not a fan of micro-optimizations, but they payed off in this case.

 ## Better renderer

-The canvas renderer proves to be too slow - the alternative is a WebGL-based one.
+The canvas renderer proved to be too slow - the alternative is a WebGL-based one.
 There are several mature WebGL renderers out there, and the one I'm most familiar with [GooJS](https://github.com/GooTechnologies/goojs).
 I've worked on it for more than two years and I know it inside out.